 Pink ribbons weren’t going to help me now.

 Four days before my birthday my oncologist called to say lung surgery couldn’t wait — the big spot in my lung was so close to my heart that a biopsy would kill me.
 Four days after my birthday, I was on the operating table.

 In between, I indulged in a week-long birthday celebration of dinners and drinks, outings and road trips, and even a baseball game.
 A week of laughs with people I love.
 No sad faces, no pity and no tears.
 No, I didn’t tell anyone.
+I wasn’t ready to be “Cancer Girl” just yet.
 It’s my party and I’ll lie if I want to.

 With the lung spots removed and tested, the doctors finally had enough information for a full diagnosis: stage 4 metastatic breast cancer, invasive ductal adenocarcinoma.
 My oncologist recommended an aggressive treatment: five months of chemo to shrink the lime-sized lump before a double mastectomy and six weeks of daily radiation.
 Easy peasy, right?

 And with that full diagnosis and treatment plan, I no longer had an excuse to keep the secret.
 I told family first but procrastinated as long as possible with everyone else.
 Telling would be the final stitch of control over my life before the C-word, and nothing would be the same after that.